 The following equipment items are available for short term loan.

 The Library has two copiers for printing, photocopying and scanning.

 Staff are asked to limit their copying at peak times such as before school, recess or lunch time.
 All large print runs should be undertaken at Student Reception or upstairs near the Development Office.

 The Library has an extensive collection of Teacher Reference materials including current text books and support material.
 A list of items on loan is sent to staff annually to review.
-It is expected that staff return items which support subjects they aren't currently teaching, freeing them up for other staff members may use them and all staff are required to return resources to the Library at the end of each year or to renew for the following year.
-From time to time a list of items on loan will be sent to staff.
-The Library also has a wide selection of DVDs, novels, biographies and other non-fiction resources for staff use.
+It is expected that staff return items which support subjects they aren't currently teaching, freeing them up for other staff members to borrow.
+The Library also has a wide selection of novels, biographies and other non-fiction resources for staff use.

 Information received about your research topic, in advance of Library bookings, will help us to help you, by

-In consultation with the Head of Faculty and or class teachers, the Library staff will be happy to develop a LibGuides research page for any units of work incorporating digital and print resources.
-Our LibGuides digital platform is accessible from school or home.
+In consultation with the Head of Faculty and/or class teachers, the Library staff will be happy to develop a LibGuides research page for units of work incorporating digital and print resources.
 The Head of Library is available to work with staff and students to assist in the research aspects of the unit of work.
-For more information on how our Digital Resources can enhance your teaching program please see or email email@example.com.
+For more information on how our digital resources can enhance your teaching program, please see or email email@example.com.

-The Head of Library is responsible for the development of the Library collection, including the Library home pages, and the purchase of periodicals, newspapers, books, audio-visual material and equipment.
+The Director of Library Services is responsible for the development of the Library collection, including the purchase of periodicals, newspapers, books, audio-visual material and equipment, and digital resources.
 She will assist Heads of Faculties with items on approval, publishers’ information and searches.
-Faculty Heads are responsible for selecting specific curriculum-related materials, often in consultation with the Head of Library.
+Faculty Heads are responsible for selecting specific curriculum-related materials, often in consultation with the Director.